 Why are banks involved in Java 9 and 10?

-There are significant concerns about public and private banks’ consideration of finance to Java 9 and 10 (Banten Suralaya), a 2,000 MW coal-fired power project in Banten province in Indonesia.
+Serious concerns exist about the public and private banks’ consideration of finance to Java 9 and 10 (Banten Suralaya), a 2,000 MW coal-fired power project in Banten province in Indonesia.
 Groups from Korea, Southeast Asia including Indonesia and Singapore, and environmental finance groups from across the world sent a letter to DBS’ CEO on 26 February 2019 questioning DBS’ association with the project.
 Many of the project’s known risks are noted below.

 Banten Suralaya, September 2018

-Use this form to urge DBS to be a clean energy leader and withdraw from Java 9 and 10
+Urge DBS to become a clean energy leader and withdraw from Java 9 and 10

 This 2,000 MW project is expected to use ultrasupercritical technology.